-More often than not, you’ll be put on a waiting list for 6-12 months just to be told you don’t meet the job requirements.
+More often than not, you’ll be put on a waiting list for 6 to 12 months just to be told you don’t meet the job requirements.

 Even if you do get hired, you’ll be working for minimum wage, if not less.
 Listen to me, data entry jobs ARE NOT going to make you rich.

 This may sound harsh, but it is the truth.

 Data entry jobs just aren’t skilled positions and the competition for them is fierce.

-Why would a company hire a US-based worker for $10-$12 per hour when they could outsource it for under $2?
+Why would a company hire a US-based worker for $10 to $12 per hour when they could outsource it for under $2?
 For every American, they can hire 5 equally skilled workers overseas.

 Typically, you’ll find data entry work as one of the responsibilities of a larger position, most notably, a virtual assistant job.

-Transcription jobs are more specialized and require a bit more skill and a strong grasp of the English language.
+Maybe consider transcription jobs instead, which are more specialized and require a bit more skill and a strong grasp of the English language.